 - The circumstances and provisions discussed below constitute a summary of the relevant facts 5. and evidence as set forward by the Parties in their respective written submissions.
 This factual background is made for the sole purpose of providing a synopsis of the matter in dispute.
-Additional facts may be set out where relevant, in connection with the legal discussion. - On 1 May 2014, CAM and Udinese signed a transfer agreement (the "Transfer Agreement") 6. regarding the transfer of M., a Brazilian professional football player (the "Player"), from Udinese to CAM. - Pursuant to article 3 of the Transfer Agreement, CAM undertook to pay to Udinese the total 7. amount of EUR 3,315,000 payable in three equal instalments of EUR 830,000 and one instalment of EUR 825,000 on 15 January 2015, 15 July 2015, 15 January 2016 and on 15 July 2016, respectively. - Article 6 of the Transfer Agreement stated as follows: 8. - "All sums payable under this contract will be paid by the Brazilian club on the due dates for payment by bank transfer to the account that the Italian club will communicate in writing". - On 5 January 2015, Udinese sent to CAM an invoice dated 22 August 2014 with its bank details 9. with respect to the first instalment payment.
-On 23 January 2015, Udinese reminded CAM that the first instalment was due and requested the payment of EUR 830,000 plus 10 % interest as from 16 January 2015.
+Additional facts may be set out where relevant, in connection with the legal discussion. - On 10 August 2014, CAM and Udinese signed a transfer agreement (the "Transfer Agreement") 6. regarding the transfer of D., a professional football player (the "Player"), from Udinese to CAM.
+Pursuant to article 4 of the Transfer Agreement, CAM was granted the right to engage the services of the Player on a loan basis from 12 August 2014 to 5 August 2015.
+CAM was subsequently under the obligation to pay a loan fee of EUR 100,000 payable within seven work days from the receipt of the Player's international transfer certificate. - 7.
+Pursuant to article 5 of the Transfer Agreement and in the event CAM wanted to acquire definitively the "sport and economic" rights for the Player, CAM had to undertake to pay to Udinese the total amount of EUR 2,858,820, payable in five equal instalments of EUR 571,764 on 31 August 2015, on 28 February 2016, on 31 August 2016, on 28 February 2017 and on 31 August 2017, respectively. - 8.
+In the last paragraph of both articles 4 and 5, the following payment instructions were stipulated:

+"The above-mentioned amount shall be paid by the Brazilian Club on the due date for payment by bank transfer, to the account that the Italian Club will communicate in writing".